 Using a Steam Iron as a Dry Iron

 By now, you know that a steam iron is a versatile little gadget and can double as a dry iron.
 We’ll give you some tips on how to use the steam iron as a dry iron.

 You need to turn off the steam function and empty the water tank to use a steam iron as a dry iron.
-It’s best to do this when ironing fabrics like rayon, polyester or silk since they can’t be steam ironed.
+It’s best to do this when ironing fabrics like polyester, rayon or silk since they can’t be steam ironed.
 You don’t want to ruin your favorite clothes!